LudwigAJ/FPGA_Floating-Point_Artithmetic/README.md

-## FPGA-FloatingPointArtithmetic
+## Hardware Acceleration using FPGA for Floating-Point Arithmetic
 ### 32-bit Addition, Subtraction, and Multiplication using IEEE-754 Floating-Point standard.
 ##### Note that it does not implement handling of +inf and -inf values.
 ### CORDIC Algorithm implemented in Verilog for use with 22-bit fixed-point (1 sign bit, 1 integer bit, followed by 20 fractional bits.
 Can be changed to be done in 16 to 1 iterations by modifying loop condition.
 ##### Note that less iterations might require slower clock or better FPGA.
 #### Conversions between 32-bit Floating-Point and 22-bit fixed-point included with custom made files made in Verilog.
-##### Note that converting Floating-Point to Fixed-Point and vice versa incurrs precision loss.
+##### Note that converting Floating-Point to Fixed-Point and vice versa incurs precision loss.

 ### All custom made Verilog modules could complete execution in 1 clock cycle using an Intel Altera 5CSEMA5F31C6N FPGA.
 ### with the exception of the CORDIC module which was discovered to only be able to complete execution in 4 clock cycles or more depending on your loop-condition choice.